sous-chefs/nginx/README.md

 ### Package installation using distro repositories

 If you prefer to use the packages included in your distro or to roll your own packages you'll want to set `node['nginx']['repo_source']` to `nil` or `distro` to skip the repository setup.
 The default recipe will still install nginx from packages, but you'll retain control over the package location.

-### Source installation to compile non-dynamic modules

-If you need control over how nginx is built, or you need non-dynamic modules to be included you'll need to compile nginx from source.
-We highly recommend against using this method as it requires the installation of a full compilation toolchain and development dependencies on your nodes.
-Creating your own packages with nginx compiled as necessary is a preferred option.
-If that's not possible you can set `node['nginx']['install_method']` to `source` and provide a version in `node['nginx']['version']`.

-#### Specifying Modules to compile

-The following recipes are used to build module support into nginx.
-To compile a module, add its recipe name to the array attribute `node['nginx']['source']['modules']`.

-- `passenger` - builds the passenger gem and configuration for "`mod_passenger`".

 ## License